videolan/x265/doc/reST/cli.rst

 	ratecontrol.
 In pass 1 distortion of best CTU partition is stored.
 CTUs with high distortion get lower(negative)qp offsets and vice-versa for low distortion CTUs in pass 2.
 	This helps to improve the subjective quality.
-	Multipass refinement of qp cannot be enabled when 'analysis-save/analysis-load' option is enabled and both will be disabled when enabled together. 'multi-pass-opt-distortion' requires 'pmode/pme' to be disabled and hence pmode/pme will be disabled when enabled along with it.
+	Multipass refinement of qp cannot be enabled when :option:`--analysis-save`/:option:`--analysis-load` is enabled and both will be disabled when enabled together.
+It requires :option:`--pmode`/:option:`--pme` to be disabled and hence pmode/pme will be disabled when enabled along with it.

 	Default: disabled.